Donna Jeanโ€™s Place — hope for helping 100 women a year rise from homelessness on Capitol Hill

 You can learn more at swg-sale.com.

-Subscribe to CHS to help us pay writers and photographers to cover the neighborhood.
+Subscribe to CHS to help us hire writers and photographers to cover the neighborhood.
 CHS is a pay what you can community news site with no required sign-in or paywall.
-Become a subscriber to help us cover the neighborhood for as little as $5 a month.
+To stay that way, we need you.

 Gardens and mutual aid?
 Process begins to shape Capitol Hill’s last* new park

-Subscribe to CHS to help us pay writers and photographers to cover the neighborhood.
+Subscribe to CHS to help us hire writers and photographers to cover the neighborhood.
 CHS is a pay what you can community news site with no required sign-in or paywall.
-Become a subscriber to help us cover the neighborhood for as little as $5 a month.
+To stay that way, we need you.

 The Cass Turnbull Garden already calls the property home.
 How it fits into the plans for the future park will be part of the process (Image: Cass Turnbull Garden)

-There was a time when we thought Broadway Hill Park would be the last of its kind — 12,000 square feet of grass, benches, community gardening space, and a BBQ grill in the middle of Capitol Hill.
+There was a time when we thought Broadway Hill Park would be the last of its kindย — 12,000 square feet of grass, benches, community gardening space, and a BBQ grill in the middle of Capitol Hill.

 There is another.